 Other less visible benefits

 Preliminary research suggests that self-driving trucks will drive more efficiently than humans, making them more environmentally friendly.
-Keeping the speed limit will make a big difference: vehicles have efficiency media 17% lower at 100km / h against 80km / h .
-Also, because accelerating trucks are a major cause of road deterioration, running them slower will greatly reduce road wear and free up maintenance funds for other uses.
+Keeping the speed limit will make a big difference: vehicles have an efficiency medium 17% lower at 100km / h against 80km / h .
+Also, since accelerating trucks are a major cause of road deterioration, running them slower will greatly reduce road wear and free up maintenance funds for other uses.

 And the job?
 Another myth to dispel

-There are many apocalyptic articles about how automation will destroy jobs in the trucking industry.
-Yes, there are certainly a lot of truck drivers who love their jobs, but the fact is that driving a truck 11 hours a day is terrible.
+There are many apocalyptic articles circulating about how automation will destroy jobs in the trucking industry.
+Yes, there are certainly many truckers who love their jobs, but the fact is that driving a truck 11 hours a day is terrible.
 It keeps truckers away from their families for days or weeks and has deleterious effects on their health.
 As self-driving trucks will primarily focus on highway routes, there will still be a great (and greater) need for drivers within urban areas.